Reviews You Can Rely On

 Warmth

 How warm you are while skiing can make or break your day.
-During our test, we rated each jacket on how warm it kept us on chilly, blustery, stormy days.
+During our test, we rated each jacket on how warm it kept us on chilly, windy, stormy days.
 We skied fast and sat on windy chairlifts to check for drafts in strange places.
 All the special features designed to help retain heat were put to the test.
 We also ensured that the jackets we tried had different types and degrees of insulation.

 The Columbia Whirlibird IV uses a foil-like lining called Omni-Heat that is designed to reflect heat toward your body.
 This design, in combination with synthetic insulation, effectively retains warmth.
 We were skeptical about this flashy material but found that the Whirlibird is one of the warmer jackets in this review.
 The North Face Triclimate 3-in-1 is also super toasty, albeit a bit slim fitting.